 How Can It Lead to Digestive and Breathing Problems?

-There are certain issues that make having a good pillow of utmost importance.
-Sleep Apnea is a sleeping condition where you experience constant disruptions in breathing while sleeping.
-A wrong pillow on your bed can really aggravate this situation as it may not align your neck and head in a proper angle which in turn will block the airways between the throat and palate.
+Specific issues make having a good pillow of the utmost importance.
+Sleep Apnea is a sleeping condition in which you experience constant disruptions in breathing while sleeping.
+A wrong pillow on your bed aggravates this situation as it may not align your neck and head at a proper angle, which will block the airways between the throat and palate.

-People with acid reflux might be affected by a wrong pillow too.
-Acid reflux is weakening of muscles between the throat and stomach, causing the acid to clump into the mouth and throat.
-This can lead to a really bad painful sensation that obviously won’t let you fall asleep.
+People with acid reflux might also be affected by the wrong pillow.
+Acid reflux weakens muscles between the throat and stomach, causing the acid to clump into the mouth and throat.
+This can lead to a painful sensation that won’t let you fall asleep.
 Pillows that are too thin don’t hold your head and neck high enough to prevent the acid backwash from reaching the chest and throat.

 Pick the Pillow of Your Dreams